 In a bowl take lukewarm milk and mix honey and yeast into it.
-Keep is aside for 10 minutes or until yeast froths.
-To activate the yeast, temperature of water matters a lot.
+Keep it aside for 10 minutes or until yeast froths.
+To activate the yeast, the temperature of water matters a lot.
 It should be neither too hot nor too cold.
-36 to 40 degree Celsius is as ideal temperature of water to activate yeast.
+36 to 40 degree Celsius is an ideal temperature of water to activate the yeast.
 More than this will kill the yeast.

 Once yeast froths, mix it with flour and salt.
 Start kneading the dough by adding water to it.
 Don’t add water in one go.
 Add little at a time.
 Every flour has a different absorbent capacity.
 Adding water in one go can make the handling the dough difficult for you.